WDI-SEA/react-development-course-materials/06-Applied Practice/06-idea-board-code-along.md

 **Teaching Tips**:

-- At this point you can stop projecting these slides and begin to project the code.
-The remainder of this lesson is a script for instructors (not student-facing slides).
+**The remainder of this document serves as the instructor notes/prep for the MERN stack idea board app.
+This is not a student-facing document.**

 </aside>

 ---

-**This readme serves as the instructor notes/prep for the MERN stack idea board app.
-This is not a student-facing document.**

 ## Getting Started